ldonjibson/fbo-badminton/README.md

-# FRONT-END AMEDMENTS NEEDED AT END OF PROJECT
+# FRONT-END AMENDMENTS NEEDED AT END OF PROJECT
 # news.html and article_detail.html layout.
 Central and neater look.
 Accomodate for ad web banners
 # rules.html amendments of content and addition of images.
 Maybe even embedding a video
 # Add prizes page with images and link to previous winners (carousel)